-I believe that use of a string level is the most efficient way to establish a basis for mating hammers to strings.
+I believe that use of a string level is the most efficient way to establish a basis for mating hammers to strings, in tandem with being certain the hammers are filed evenly.
 With practice and finesse, a piano's strings can usually be leveled very precisely within an hour or so.
-This saves a tremendous amount of time over "custom mating" practices, where bits of hammer crown are sanded.
-If the strings are level, and the hammer crowns are already sanded straight across (and travel and square are good), next to no hammer mating will be needed, or at any rate it will be minimal and very subtle.
+This saves a tremendous amount of time over "custom mating" practices, where bits of hammer crown are sanded, or where the strings are leveled to the surface of each hammer, one by one.
+If the strings are level, and the hammer crowns are already sanded straight across (and travel and square are good), very little hammer mating will be needed, or at any rate it will be minimal and very subtle.
 (The most common model of string level is available from Mother Goose tools.
-A new design which works from below the strings, featured in the July, 2009 PTJ, will soon be available from Pianotek as I understand.
+Richard Davenport uses one with a magnet.
 There are several other possible designs.
-I present a couple of my own in the slide show.)
+I present my own design in the slide show.)

 The principle to remember is that it is more important for the strings to be in a straight line with one another, than for the bubble to be precisely centered.
 It is best that the bubble be centered if possible (otherwise the hammer crown will need to be slightly angled), but a straight line is critical.
-When plucking the three strings very lightly (a piece of music wire works well as a plucker), each should be muted precisely the same amount by the level.
+When plucking the three strings very lightly (a piece of music wire works well as a plucker - I use the hook of my string hook, which is 15 gauge or so music wire), each should be muted precisely the same amount by the level.
 Otherwise, una corda mating will be different from rest position mating, and voicing will be uneven sounding in one or the other.
 The level should be very lightly stabilized with a finger or fingers while plucking, to ensure that it doesn't wobble side to side.
 Strings should be pulled up with as light an action as possible to get them level.
 It is possible to lower the level of strings only a very little bit.
 Raising a string too high can be difficult or impossible to remedy without replacing the string.
+Starting from strings that have never been leveled, pull up the left string first, enough to make a positive bend but definitely less than the maximum possible; then raise the right string to be level with the left one using the level; finally raise the middle string to match that same level by plucking.
+Always try to leave leeway so that it will be possible to raise any string a little bit more.
+And if you overshoot, first try to lower that string to the degree you can before raising the others to match.